Last Chance Grade Frequently Asked Questions (FAQs)

 The elevation of the alignments identified will be at similar elevation as the existing roadway.
 Snow has occurred at Last Chance Grade on occasion and it has not presented a problem for Caltrans Field Maintenance Staff.
 Caltrans Field Maintenance crews perform Storm Patrol during every storm.
 As standard practice, these crews clear slide debris, plow snow and unclog culverts as needed to keep our roadways open during storm events.

-The geotechnical studies that will need to be conducted represent a significant undertaking that requires significant resources and includes activities such as subsurface exploration that require environmental clearance.
-The funding for these studies will not be available until funding for the overall project is found.
-Assuming project funding were found without delay, the studies could commence in August 2016.
-Depending on the alternatives selected, the preliminary geotechnical recommendations could be available within two to four years with final recommendations within eight to twelve years.
+The preliminary geotechnical studies that will need to be conducted represent an undertaking that requires significant resources and includes activities such as subsurface exploration, which require environmental clearance.
+The funding for these studies was made available in May of 2017 and the project team is currently developing the schedule to perform field studies.

 Caltrans is aware that the USPS plans to relocate some operations to Medford, OR.
 Maintaining this route is a priority for many users, including the USPS.